jluxford-scottlogic/legend-playground/5-SoftDrink-filter/README.md

 ### Company

 Adjust the `Company` mapping so that it only puts the `FactorySpecs` into the new class, ideally this mapping should be simple as the previous filters will handle any of the complications for you.
-You should notice that the `Drink` mapping is being greedier than it should, this is because as legend is behaving functionally (i.e. there is no `else` cases) and so will also need a mapping that excludes the fizzy and industrial cases.
+You should notice that the `Drink` mapping is being greedier than it should, this is because as legend is behaving functionally (i.e. there are no `else` cases) and so will also need a mapping that excludes the fizzy and industrial cases.
 Add this in so that the `Company` tests pass.